Shot Marilyns: Acquisitions

-Blue Shot Marilyn was purchased by Peter Brant for $5,000 in 1967.
+Shot Light Blue Marilyn was purchased by industrialist Peter Brant for $5,000 in 1967.

 Shot Red Marilyn was sold to Masao Wanibuchi for $4.1 million at Christie's in 1989.
-In the midst of an art market recession, he sold it at a loss to Philip Niarchos for $3.6 million in 1994.
+In the midst of an art market recession, he sold it at a loss to Greek billionaire Philip Niarchos for $3.6 million in 1994.

-Orange Marilyn was bought for $17.3 million by Si Newhouse in 1998.
-After his death, Kenneth C. Griffin purchased it for around $200 million in 2017.
+Orange Marilyn was bought for $17.3 million by Condé Nast Chairman S. I. Newhouse Jr. at Sotheby's in 1998.
+At the time, that was a record for Warhol and the most expensive Pop art work sold at auction.
+After Newhouse's death, hedge fund manager Kenneth C. Griffin purchased the painting for around $200 million in 2017.

-Turquoise Marilyn was bought by Steve Cohen in 2007 for a rumored $80 million.
+Turquoise Marilyn was bought by businessman Steve Cohen in 2007 for a rumored $80 million.

-Shot Sage Blue Marilyn was auctioned by Christie's in New York City on May 9, 2022.
+Shot Sage Blue Marilyn was first acquired by Leon Kraushar, a New York-based insurance broker and art collector; then New York art dealer Leo Castelli; and eventually S. I. Newhouse Jr., who sold it to Zurich art dealer and collector Thomas Ammann.
+The painting was last auctioned at Christie's in New York City in May 2022.
 It sold for $195 million from the Foundation of Thomas and Doris Ammann.
-This sale greatly extended the record for a price paid at auction for a work by an American artist set by Jean-Michel Basquiat's 1982 painting Untitled, which sold for $110.5 million in 2017.
-It also set the mark for the most expensive work of 20th century art sold in a public sale.
+This sale greatly extended the record for a price paid at auction for a work by an American artist, set by Jean-Michel Basquiat's 1982 painting Untitled, which sold for $110.5 million in 2017.
+It also set the mark for the most expensive work of 20th-century art sold in a public sale.
 The purchaser was the American art dealer Larry Gagosian.
 It has not been disclosed as of yet whether he was buying the work for himself or a secondary party.